cynthiateeters/hap-blog-starter/content/blog/hybit-animation-lab.md

 ## What you'll learn

-{% hapPose "lectures", "HAP explaining animation principles", 360 %}
+{% hapPose "has-tools", "HAP ready with animation tools and principles", 360 %}

 In this learning lab, you'll discover: